blackfireio/documentation/academy/getting-started/installation.rst

 to check out those dedicated pages if you are deploying there.

 Lastly, don't forget to configure your :doc:`reverse proxies or CDN </integrations/proxies/index>`.
-Make sure any IP filtering includes Blackfire IP addresses, so that data is always sent and received seamlessly.

 You're now ready to install all of the :doc:`Blackfire components <components>` needed to collect observability data for your applications.